i-m-siddhant/LEARN_GIT/readme.md

     9) Run git status, you will find clean working tree
     10) git log - to view log history of commits

+## More about committing and other stuff

+* Difference between using -m flag with git commit is to pass in an inline message rather than opening a text editor

+* *Below tip can be handy*

+    Suppose we made a commit and then realized that we forgot to include a file or maybe we had made a typo in the commit message, which we need to correct.
+So rather than making a brand new seperate commit, we can redo the previous commit using the --amend option

+* *Workflow to understand above tip*

+    git commit -m "some wrong commit"
+    git add forgetten file
+    git commit --amend
 ## Push and remote branch
     How to push the initial commit??